Make a Donation

-Since the beginning of the Covid-19 pandemic, this is has become our most important program.
-Many of the local Rohingya families have lost their source of income, as wage earners have become unemployed.
+Since the start of the COVID-19 pandemic, Case Management has become our most important program.
+Many of the local Rohingya families lost their source of income, as wage earners have become unemployed.
 Most Rohingya work in service or labor jobs and make minimum wage.
-May don’t have any saving and live paycheck to paycheck.
 This program has helped unemployed individuals apply for unemployment benefits, welfare benefits, and find access to rent assistance and food banks.